arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/README.md

 ## Introduction to Arm64 and the NVIDIA HPC Developer Kit
 The NVIDIA Arm HPC Developer Kit (simply "DevKit" in this guide) is an integrated hardware and software platform for creating, evaluating, and benchmarking HPC, AI, and scientific computing applications on a heterogeneous GPU- and CPU-accelerated computing system.
-The kit includes an Arm CPU, dual NVIDIA A100 Tensor Core GPUs, and the NVIDIA HPC SDK suite of tools.
+The kit includes an Arm CPU, dual NVIDIA A100 Tensor Core GPUs, dual NVIDIA BlueField-2 DPUs, and the NVIDIA HPC SDK suite of tools.
 [See the product page for more information.](https://developer.nvidia.com/arm-hpc-devkit)

 This validated platform provides quick and easy bring-up and a stable environment for accelerated code execution and evaluation, performance analysis, system experimentation, and system characterization.
  * Delivers a validated system for quick and easy bring-up in familiar HPC environments